AdobeDocs/campaign.en/help/automation/workflow/workflow-properties.md

 * **[!UICONTROL Enable watchdog supervisor to keep workflow running permanently]**

   This option forces workflows to automatically restart after an error occurs.
-When enabled, the restart will happen every 30 seconds by default.
-To adjust this interval, you can create the `XtkWorkflow_WatchdogTimerTimeout` technical option and use an integer data type to specify the desired delay.
+When enabled, the restart will check every 30 seconds the status of the workflow and restart it when needed.
+To adjust the 30 seconds interval, you can create the `XtkWorkflow_WatchdogTimerTimeout` technical option and use an integer data type to specify the desired delay.

   >[!NOTE]
   >